RussH-code/MySql-Independent-Project/README.md

 ![Sales by Country Results](https://github.com/RussH-code/MySql-Independent-Project/blob/main/Images/results_3.PNG)

 ### D. Sales Statistics
 Now we want to see look at some summary statistics, such as the number of customers served by each employee, and the amount they spend on average.
+This is a bit more complex.
+We first use `WITH` to generate a temporary tables with the total amount each customers spend, then join that with the employee table to get the sales performance of each employee.

 ![Sales Statistics](https://github.com/RussH-code/MySql-Independent-Project/blob/main/Images/code_4.PNG)

+So there are three employees who directly interact with customers, each with around 20 customers.
+Their average sales per customer is similar.

 ![Sales Statistics](https://github.com/RussH-code/MySql-Independent-Project/blob/main/Images/results_4.PNG)